smenjas/science-notes/on-the-method-of-theoretical-physics.md

 matter.

-The modern quantum theory in the form associated with the names of de Broglie, Schrodinger, and Dirac, which operates with continuous functions, has overcome these difficulties by a bold piece of interpretation which was first given a clear form by Max Born.
+The modern quantum theory in the form associated with the names of de Broglie, Schrödinger, and Dirac, which operates with continuous functions, has overcome these difficulties by a bold piece of interpretation which was first given a clear form by Max Born.
 According to this, the spatial functions which appear in the equations make no claim to be a mathematical model of the atomic structure.
 Those functions are only supposed to determine the mathematical probabilities to find such structures, if measurements are taken, at a particular spot or in a certain state of motion.
 This notion is logically unobjectionable and has important successes to its credit.
-Unfortu- nately, however, it compels one to use a continuum the number of whose dimensions is not that ascribed to space by physics hitherto (four) but rises indefinitely with the number of the particles constituting the system under consideration.
+Unfortunately, however, it compels one to use a continuum the number of whose dimensions is not that ascribed to space by physics hitherto (four) but rises indefinitely with the number of the particles constituting the system under consideration.
 I cannot but confess that I attach only a transitory importance to this interpretation.
-I still believe in the possibility of a model of reality-that is to say, of a theory which represents things them· selves and not merely the probability of their occurrence.
+I still believe in the possibility of a model of reality—that is to say, of a theory which represents things themselves and not merely the probability of their occurrence.

 On the other hand, it seems to me certain that we must give up the idea of a complete localization of the particles in a theoretical model.
 This seems to me to be the permanent upshot of Heisenberg's principle of uncertainty.
-But an atomic theory in the true sense of the word (not merely on the basis of an interpretation) without localization of particles in a mathematical. model is perfectly thinkable.
-For instance, to account for the atomic character of electricity, the field equations need only lead to the following conclusions: A region of three·dimensional space at whose boundary electrical density vanishes everywhere always contains a total electrical charge whose size is represented by a whole number.
+But an atomic theory in the true sense of the word (not merely on the basis of an interpretation) without localization of particles in a mathematical model is perfectly thinkable.
+For instance, to account for the atomic character of electricity, the field equations need only lead to the following conclusions: A region of three-dimensional space at whose boundary electrical density vanishes everywhere always contains a total electrical charge whose size is represented by a whole number.
 In a continuum-theory atomic characteristics would be satisfactorily expressed by integral laws without localization of the entities